 An NMTC qualified investor intends to start or expand a business into designated low-income communities by working with CDEs.
 Low-income communities are census tracts with a poverty level of at least 20%, family incomes 80% less than the area median, or a non-metropolitan census tract exhibiting certain signs of distress based on Census data.

-Eligibility for the New Market Tax Credits is also qualifying a business as Qualified Active Low Income Community Businesses (QALICBs).
+Eligibility for the New Markets Tax Credits is also qualifying a business as Qualified Active Low Income Community Businesses (QALICBs).
 Investors through the New Market Tax Credit must meet certain conditions.

 What Can New Market Tax Credits Be Used For?

 What does it mean to be NMTC Qualified?
-The projects and businesses that qualify for New Market Tax Credits must meet any of the following criteria in addition to operating in low-income communities:
+The projects and businesses that qualify for New Markets Tax Credits must meet any of the following criteria in addition to operating in low-income communities:

 - The project provides business loans to businesses owned by women and minority communities.
 These loans provide capital for small and medium businesses to increase development.

 - The investment must create quality employment for qualifying communities.
 Most NMTC qualified investors operate in areas whose unemployment rates are one and a half times higher than the national average.

 - Qualified NMTC investors must also demonstrate their commitment to environmental sustainability.
 Low-income communities may face poor conditions, such as insufficient clean water.
 Rehabilitation works are also included in the eligible projects under the environmental sustainability programs.

 - Providing amenities like healthcare and education services in low-income communities are also eligible for NMTC.
 Other qualifying projects include affordable housing and real estate developers who offer flexible rent arrangements for tenants.